LabyKreative/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that reverse its input.
 A script that displays all users and their home directories in sorted orders.
 A command that finds all empty files and directories in the current directory and all sub directories.
+A script that lists all the files with a .gif.